Reclaiming Public Power in Local Communities

-Each Forge Fellow will be paid a stipend of $1,500 for the summer and will receive a $200 project budget for any work expenses incurred.
+Each Forge Fellow will be paid a stipend of $1,500 for the summer, with additional project support available.
 Fellows will also receive a travel stipend to attend the annual Roosevelt Network student retreat in early August in Hyde Park, NY.
 Upon successful completion of summer programming, each participant will receive funding to support the continuation of their work during the school year on campus.
 Students will also have access to advice and opportunities through an advisory group consisting of Roosevelt network alums and friends of Reese Neader.

 WHEN DO I APPLY?